microsoft/dstoolkit-route-optimization/README.md

 ## Step 1: Reduce the Search Space

-Given the problem space is huge, it could be a good idea to adopt some human heuristics to assign part of the items first.
-There are two reasons:
-1) For a large-scale problem, it could end up with a lot of partitions after the partition step, which means we need to launch many machines to parallel the job and it will cost a lot of money;
-2) For some special cases, we may easily find an optimal/near-optimal assignment based on some simple heuristics.
-For example, in our route optimization scenario, there are different kind of trucks we can choose from.
-Among them, the biggest truck (i.e., the 10t one) is the most cost efficient.
-A simple heuristic is to fill up the biggest truck by items having same destination.
-This heuristic gives us the lowest delivery cost for those items.
+For large-scale route optimization problems, it is often possible to apply human heuristics to pre-assign a subset of the items, effectively reducing the problem size.
+In some cases, we can easily find an optimal/near-optimal assignment based on simple heuristics.
+For example, in the above route optimization scenario, there are different types of trucks we can choose from.
+Among them, the biggest truck (i.e., the 10t one) is most cost effective.
+A simple heuristic is to fill up the biggest truck with items of the same destination.
+This assignment incurs the lowest delivery cost for those items.

 For example, we can apply the above heuristic to our original input and obtain the following two outcomes:
 * a partial result that contains the heuristic assignment: